MicrosoftDocs/azure-docs/articles/api-management/migrate-stv1-to-stv2.md

 1. **Is there a way to validate the VNet configuration before attempting migration?**

-   You can optionally deploy a new API Management instance with the new VNET + Subnet + VIP that you use for the actual migration.
-Navigate to the Network Status page after the deployment is completed, and verify if every endpoint connectivity status is green.
-If yes, you can remove this new API Management instance and proceed with the real migration with your original stv1 service.
+   You can optionally deploy a new API Management instance with the new VNet, subnet, and VIP that you use for the actual migration.
+Navigate to the **Network status** page after the deployment is completed, and verify if every endpoint connectivity status is green.
+If yes, you can remove this new API Management instance and proceed with the real migration with your original `stv1` service.

 1. **Can I roll back the migration if required?**